benjamindehli/4-track-toy-piano/README.md

-# 4-track Toy Piano - Version: [1.1]
+# 4-track Toy Piano

-Date: 2025-01-04

-Name: Benjamin Dehli

-Profile: [store.dehlimusikk.no][Gumroad profile]

-## Included formats

-- Decent Sampler
+A Kalikå Leksakspiano (toy piano) recorded on to cassette tape and played back at half speed and normal/original speed.
+Playing back at half speed results in an octave lower pitch.

 ## Release notes

+### Version 2.0.0 (upcoming)

+- Added a plugin version.
+See the section "The plugin version".

-### Version 1.1 (2025-01-04)
+### Version 1.1.0 (2025-01-04)

 - Removed amplitude envelope for one shot samples

-### Version 1.0 (2024-03-17)
+### Version 1.0.0 (2024-03-17)

 - First version released

+## Included formats

+- VST3 (macOS, Windows and Linux)
+- AU (macOS)
+- Standalone application (macOS, Windows and Linux)
+- Decent Sampler

-## Description
+## The plugin version

-A Kalikå Leksakspiano (toy piano) recorded on to cassette tape and played back at half speed and normal/original speed.
-Playing back at half speed results in an octave lower pitch.
+The plugin is a self-contained instrument for macOS, Windows and Linux, available as VST3, AU and Standalone.
+Samples, graphics and impulse responses are all embedded in the plugin itself, losslessly compressed, so there are no external files to install or locate.
+Only the samples for the selected preset are loaded into memory, and a fresh instance lets you choose which preset to load before anything is decoded.

+The plugin has all the controls and features from the Decent Sampler version, including MIDI learn, the master volume fader with output meter, value readouts for the knobs and full DAW automation.
+On top of that, the plugin version adds:

+- Drift wheels next to the pitch and modulation wheels, adding a subtle random pitch and volume drift to each voice.
+- A velocity curve setting in the settings menu.

 ## Technical specification